Public-Health-Scotland/technical-docs/Information Sharing/Dashboard Accessibility Guidance.md

 * Try to minimize large areas of white space.
 * Think about the tabbing/focus order whilst using a keyboard to navigate your dashboard.
 Make sure you can navigate using a keyboard only, in a logical order.
-* Think about where users expect to find certain information – such as instructions, data sources, contact information.
+* Think about where users expect to find certain information – such as instructions, data sources, and contact information.
 * Try not to repeat content unnecessarily.
 * Perform UX testing with people not familiar with the dashboard or data.
 * Do not use italics or underline text for emphasis.